UGA Bulletin Logo

 • Art and the Ethics of Ownership From repatriation to copyright, appropriation, and sampling

-• Art and the Ethical Dimension of Public Space Richard Serra’s Titled Arc to Relational Aesthetics
+• Art and the Ethical Dimension of Public Space From the Parthenon to Richard Serra’s Titled Arc and Relational Aesthetics

-• Art and the Ethics of Self Expression From Rembrandt to Abstract Expressionism to Cindy Sherman and Beyond
+• Art and the Ethics of Self Expression From Rembrandt to Abstract Expressionism to Cindy Sherman and Social Media

-• Art and the Ethics of Persuasion From Triumph of the Will to Paul Pfeiffer’s RGB (2023)
+• Art and the Ethics of Persuasion From Imperial Imagery to Triumph of the Will and Paul Pfeiffer’s RGB (2023)